OwnTube-tv/minio-microk8s-ansible/README.md

-# `minio-microk8s-ansible` – MinIO S3 Object Storage with a MicroK8s Sidecar
+# `minio-microk8s-ansible` – MinIO S3 Object Storage with MicroK8s Load Balancing/Ingress

-Ansible playbook to configure our Ubuntu 22 servers to run a distributed MinIO S3 service, heavily inspired by [`mkdevops-se/hq.mkdevops.se`](https://github.com/mkdevops-se/hq.mkdevops.se).
-MicroK8s is used here as a sidecar to provide container platform capabilities and handle internet ingress.
+Ansible playbook to configure our Ubuntu 22 servers to run a distributed MinIO S3 service.
+MicroK8s is used here as a sidecar to provide container platform capabilities, load balancing, and handle internet ingress.

 ## Getting Started